Maria

 7 things not to miss on the Finisterre Camino

 The Finisterre Camino has had a magical appeal for pilgrims since medieval times.
-Having arrived in Santiago de Compostela after walking for many weeks across Europe, they would continue their journey on to Cape Fisterra.
+Having arrived in Santiago de Compostela after walking for many weeks across Europe, they would continue their journey to Cape Fisterra.
 Cape Fisterra was once believed to be the last place on Earth, the edge of the known World, Finis Terrae.
+Many

 7 things not to miss on the Finisterre Camino Read More »

 The Finisterre Camino has had a magical appeal for pilgrims since medieval times.
-Having arrived in Santiago de Compostela after walking for many weeks across Europe, they would continue their journey on to Cape Fisterra.
+Having arrived in Santiago de Compostela after walking for many weeks across Europe, they would continue their journey to Cape Fisterra.
 Cape Fisterra was once believed to be the last place on Earth, the edge of the known World, Finis Terrae.
+Many

 nata, pastel, lisbon-3867787.jpg